 Probably, it’s our shared love for travel and these adventures and misadventures, that strengthened our bond as great travel buddies, in what was otherwise a short span of time.
 After all, travel is more than ticking locations.
 Ultimately, it’s all about the people you come across and the experiences you share that makes it worthwhile.

 It indeed was a Great Girly Getaway.

-Sometimes, it turns into a lasting friendship when you have so much fun traveling with strangers.
-Also, at other times, traveling with close friends surprisingly may not be as much fun as you think!
+Sometimes, it turns into a lasting friendship when you have so much fun travelling with strangers.
+Also, at other times, travelling with close friends surprisingly may not be as much fun as you think!
 Have you ever experienced that?
-And, did you have similar apprehensions while traveling?
+And, did you have similar apprehensions while travelling?
 How did it turn out to be?
 Would love to hear your thoughts in the comments below.